 When we’re flooded with it, the euphoria is palpable.
 Our brains develop a tolerance to that flood, and the absence of it is painful.
 When you’re craving your drug of choice, the full force of human evolution is behind the desire to get more.

-There are a few tell-tale signs that someone might have a crack cocaine addiction.
-Let’s take a look at them.
+There are a few tell-tale signs that someone might have crack cocaine symptoms Let’s take a look at them.

 The first sign that something is going on is behaviour that your loved one doesn’t normally show.